-Besides the basic functionality, backup tools nowadays usually contain more useful features to relieve your burden, such as sheduled backup, centralized management, full or incremental option, etc. The only problem is that many professional VMware backup software are expensive and not always suitable for all users.
+Besides the basic functionality, backup tools nowadays usually contain more useful features to relieve your burden, such as scheduled backup, centralized management, full or incremental option, etc. The only problem is that many professional VMware backup software is expensive and not always suitable for all users.

 Therefore, I'd like to present you a free VMware backup software - AOMEI Cyber Backup.
 It includes the benefits I mentioned above, or to be more specific:

 Agentless Backup: Create complete and independent image-level backup for VMware ESXi VMs.

 Support Free ESXi: Support both paid and free versions of VMware ESXi.